 I am a British designer and educator living in Beijing.

-This site is an archive of bits and pieces of writing and exhibition I have undertaken for various people and publications over the last 20 years.
+This site is an archive of bits and pieces I have undertaken for various organisations and publications over the last 20 years.
 It is the resurrection of a site put up around 2001.
 This had a cool flash interface that a friend of mine developed, but it fell into disrepair and the host was hacked somehow around 2011 so all was lost.

 I like to write about design in all its forms.
 I started doing this because my teaching involved discussion of the interplay of culture, commerce, aesthetics and ideas.
 It was difficult to find writing like this reflected in the design press.
 Nowadays, people interested in design are maybe better served; there are countless blogs and internet journals many of which are interesting and well informed.